 Before discussing our results, we mention a few nuances in the baseline simulation.
 Given estimated preferences, we adjust rental prices and the housing stock in each tract from what we observe in the 2000 Census to generate a stationary distribution of types in each tract.
-Similar to equation (15), we assume a tract-level housing supply elasticity of 0.25 in adjusting the stock of housing in the baseline relative to the data.
-Rental prices in the baseline against log rental prices in the data for the 1,748 tracts in our sample, the R2 of the regression is 0.78.
+In computing this baseline given the data, we assume a tract-level housing supply elasticity of $\mathcal{E}{\ell} = 0.25$ for all tracts in Los Angeles.
+We use the same baseline in all experiments.
+We chose this value to keep the deviation of baseline rental prices from the data low, while at the same time maintaining an elasticity of housing supply within the range estimated by Baum-Snow and Han (2020) for tracts in Los Angeles.
+Rental prices in the baseline and in current data are very similar.
+When we regress log rental prices in the baseline against log rental prices in the data for the 1,748 tracts in our sample, the R^2 of the regression is 0.78.
 The coefficient on log rental prices in the data is 1.04 with a standard error of 0.013, implying relatively expensive tracts in the data are even more expensive in the baseline.
 When we regress the Opportunity Atlas score for all 1,748 tracts on log rents in the data and then in the baseline, the coefficients are 1.50 and 1.68, respectively.
 These coefficients imply that for a household to increase its Opportunity Atlas score from the 37.1 percentile to the 52.1 percentile - this is a change from the bottom 10 percent of Opportunity Atlas tracts to the top 10 percent - the predicted change in log rents in the data is 0.226 and in the baseline is 0.253.